DIYgod/RSSHub/docs/en/README.md

 RSSHub is an open source, easy to use, and extensible RSS feed aggregator, it's capable of generating RSS feeds from pretty much everything.

-Our vibrant open source community ensures the deliver of RSSHub's new routes, new features and bug fixes.
+RSSHub delivers millions of contents aggregated from all kinds of sources, our vibrant open source community is ensuring the deliver of RSSHub's new routes, new features and bug fixes.

-RSSHub delivers millions of contents aggregated from all kinds of sources.

 ## Special Thanks